 The technique used for removal depends on the location and size of the calculus.
 Techniques include extracorporeal shock wave lithotripsy and, to ensure complete removal or for larger calculi, endoscopic techniques.
 Endoscopic techniques may involve rigid or flexible ureteroscopes (endoscopes) and may involve direct-vision removal (basketing), fragmentation with some sort of lithotripsy device (eg, pneumatic, ultrasonic, laser), or both.
-Short-term ureteral stenting (eg, 2 weeks) is commonly used until resolution of any inflammation or edema caused by the stone or the procedure.
+Short-term ureteral stenting (eg, 4 to 7 days) is commonly used until resolution of any inflammation or edema caused by the stone or the procedure.

 For midureteral calculi, ureteroscopy with holmium laser lithotripsy is usually the treatment of choice.
 Shock wave lithotripsy is an alternative.